erc-prominent/erc-prominent.github.io/README.md

 # Quickstart guide on adding stuff to the website

+> You can put questions, ideas, suggestions etc either in the #erc-prominent channel on Slack or in the "Discussions" tab above.

 This repository contains the source code for the ERC PROMINENT website, which is rendered straight from the `master` branch using [Jekyll](https://jekyllrb.com).
 This is set up to happen automatically, every commit will rebuild the website and deploy it.
 Deployment will take 1-2 minutes, depending on the amount of pages and a green checkmark will appear if the build is successful.

 ## What's in the repository